 1. MAN YUAN FANG

-Clean and bright Chinese restaurant serving a lot — A LOT — of vegetarian and vegan fares.
+Clean and bright Chinese restaurant serving a lot — A LOT — of vegan and vegetarian food in Melaka.
 This is one overwhelming menu!
 I ordered the KFC veggie chicken (I had to!), deep fried enokitake mushrooms, stir-fried sweet potato vine with yellow bean sauce and stir-fried fish with sambal.
 Nothing is labelled as containing eggs or dairy, but I thought my selection was safe.
 Apparently it wasn’t, but my diligent waiter came and asked if I was indeed vegan after I placed my order.
 Do ask before you order to be safe.
 The enoki mushrooms were freaking weird.
 There was a drizzle of what tasted like the stuff you use to write messages on birthday cakes on it (maybe the original drizzle sauce was our un-vegan selection, resulting in a dodgy substitution?)
 Everything else was really good!
 The fish and the chicken were nice and crunchy and possibly the least offensive mock meat I’ve ever had.
 The chicken tasted a little like what I remember of McNuggets!
 The delicious greens were the only dish that wasn’t deep-fried, so this was very much junk food, but I really enjoyed it for what it was.

 2. GEOGRAPHER CAFÉ